hongleizhang/RSPapers/README.md

 **06-POI RS:** it focus on helping users explore attractive locations with the information of location-based social networks.

-**07-Hashing for RS:** some hashing techniques for recommender system in order to training and making recommendation efficiently.
+**07-Efficient RS:** some hashing techniques for recommender system in order to training and making recommendation efficiently.

 **08-EE Problem in RS:** some articles about exploration and exploitation problems in recommendation.